Resilient-Labs/simple-nasa-api-bootcamp/README.md

 # 🚀 Astronomy Today | NASA's API
-For all my astronomy lovers, search by any date and see real photos taken in space from that very day!
-A NASA powered API with amazing photos and videos.
+For all my astronomy lovers, search by any date and see real photos taken by NASA from that very day!
+A NASA powered API with amazing photos and descriptions.

 Link to website - https://astronomypic.netlify.app/